matt-harvey/swx/README.rst

 contents of this file should be reasonably self-explanatory.

 The command ``swx config`` will output a summary of your configuration settings.
-Passing ``-e`` to this command wil cause the configuration file to be opened in your default text editor.
+Passing ``-e`` to this command will cause the configuration file to be opened in your default text editor.

 Help and other commands